NFL updates COVID-19 protocols ahead of Thanksgiving

 “This upward trend, coupled with the onset of colder weather driving individuals indoors, has resulted in an increased risk of infection among players and staff,” the league said in a memo sent to teams Tuesday and obtained by The Associated Press.
 “Our experts and data confirm that getting vaccinated remains our strongest defense against contracting and transmission of the virus within club facilities.”

+The league is conducting genetic sequencing tests on positive cases to determine exact strains of the virus.
+Sills said that showed that one club had eight positive cases within a two-week span but each case was unrelated, meaning the individuals were exposed to the virus from someone outside the facility.

+“That shows our protocols are working and they’re doing what they’re designed to do, which is to prevent the virus from spreading in an uncontrolled manner throughout teams,” Sills said.

-Additional masking will not be required outdoors or in the practice bubble.
+Additional masking will not be required outdoors or in the practice bubble when the mandatory mask policy is in place next week.
 Testing will take place on Monday Nov.
 29 and Wednesday Dec.
 1.

 Also, the league is encouraging teams to offer drive-through COVID-19 testing for friends and family of players and staff if they’re visiting or staying with them for Thanksgiving.
 The testing should be conducted before friends and family interact with players and staff, and should be arranged at times separate from when players and staff are testing.